MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/user-journey.md

 Rebecca and other configured approvers receive messages as adaptive cards in Microsoft Outlook and Microsoft Teams.
 These approvals include details provided by the business approval designer, Charlotte, to determine if the request should be approved or declined.

-See [Processing Approval Requests](./processing-approval-requests.md) for more information on the approvals process.
+See [Process Approval Requests](./process-approval-requests.md) for more information on the approvals process.

 Approvers can also use [Setup out of office and delegation](./setup-out-of-office-and-delegation.md).